 The main goal for Fieldwork Level II is to facilitate students' development and transformation into competent, entry-level generalist occupational therapists (AOTA, 2011).
 For the program at Utica College, students are required to have one Fieldwork Level II in a setting that provides services with adults and a second setting that provides services with children.
-The majority of students are expected to complete these on a full-time basis although the option exists for students (who receive permission from the occupational therapy faculty) to complete them parttime for a longer period of time.
+The majority of students are expected to complete these on a full-time basis although the option exists for students (who receive permission from the occupational therapy faculty) to complete them part-time for a longer period of time.
 Part-time basis must be at least 20 hrs. per week.
 These experiences and timelines meet the requirements stated in the ACOTE Standards.
-All level II experiences must be completed within 24 months following completion of the last academic course.